ibm-cloud-docs/SecureGateway/securegateway_troubleshooting.md

 [2015-09-30 16:50:32.087] [INFO] The ACL file process accepts acl deny local
 ```
 {: screen}

+## Why do I get 500 Internal Server Error when accessing Secure Gateway gateway panel?
+{: #gateway-ui-Internal Server Error}

+### What is happening
+{: #gateway-ui-Internal Server Error-what-is-happening}
+When you access the Secure Gateway instance via the url `https://cloud.ibm.com/services/securegateway/<sg_instance_id>?env_id=<region>`, and you receive the error message `500 Internal Server Error`.

+### How to fix it
+{: #gateway-ui-Internal Server Error-how-to-fix-it}
+- Access Secure Gateway instance via the portal `https://cloud.ibm.com/resources`.
+- Secure Gateway cannot be accessed with space role `Auditor`, please confirm whether you have `Developer` access of the space.

 ## Getting additional help and support
 {: #getting-help-and-support}